-UPDATED: Local teen 'flips the bird' at Hollywood red carpet
+The Aussie teen who 'flips a bird' on Hollywood red carpet

 The tagline, used by their characters during the film, was particularly poignant after many other winners have made political statements about the latest decrees and policies announced by the Trump administration in the last week.

-ORIGINAL STORY: ALSTONVILLE teenager Nicholas Hamilton is currently surrounded by fellow film and TV actors at the red carpet of the Screen Actor Guild Awards with the cast of his latest films.
+EARLIER: ALSTONVILLE teenager Nicholas Hamilton is currently surrounded by fellow film and TV actors at the red carpet of the Screen Actor Guild Awards with the cast of his latest films.

 Hamiton posted an image of himself in Instagram at the red carpet event with fellow actors and hit TV series Stranger Things stars Gaten Matarazzo and Finn Wolfhard.